Basic CNN Architecture: A Detailed Explanation of the 5 Layers in Convolutional Neural Networks

 The working of basic CNN architecture is like solving a puzzle.
 It first identifies individual pieces (comparable to identifying features like edges or shapes in an image) and then puts them to get the full picture (similar to classification or output).

-In today’s world, CNNs are widely used for purposes such as video recognition (e.g., facial recognition), medical imaging (e.g., detecting cancerous tumors), self-driving cars (e.g., identifying road signs), and natural language processing (e.g., text classification).
+Currently, CNNs are widely used for purposes such as video recognition (e.g., facial recognition), medical imaging (e.g., detecting cancerous tumors), self-driving cars (e.g., identifying road signs), and natural language processing (e.g., text classification).
+These are some examples of CNN types, where CNNs are applied across different domains.

 The CNN architecture can be divided into five components.
 Here’s an overview of the five layers.